resources

 3. Access Enrollment Tools: Employers provide enrollment tools, like employee self-service, to facilitate the selection process.

-4. Make Benefit Elections: Employees can choose benefit elections for themselves and their eligible dependents, including health insurance plans, dental and vision coverage, life insurance, retirement plan contributions, and other optional benefits like FSAs or HSAs.
+4. Make Benefit Elections: Employees can choose benefit elections for themselves and their eligible dependents, including health insurance plans, dental and vision coverage, life insurance, retirement plan contributions, and other optional benefits like FSAs or Health Savings Accounts (HSAs).

 5. Verify and Confirm Elections: It's essential for employees to review their selections carefully before confirming them.
 Elections are typically binding for the upcoming year, so employees should double-check their choices align with their needs and preferences.
 When confirmed, employees need to submit their elections before the deadline as late submissions may result in a loss of coverage or benefits.